Zabrimus/vdr-jonglisto/README.md

 ### Setup
 If you first start the application without an valid configuration, you will be redirected to a setup page to create your first minimal configuration.
 The configuration file jonglisto.json can then be *downloaded*.
 There is no automatically installation.
 But this downloaded file is a good starting point for further configuration.

+### Login / Security
+While starting with a fresh internal database (e.g. the first start), an admin user (Login: admin, Password: jonglisto) is created.
+All pages and services are secured.
+**Currently only the admin user is usable.
+Configuration pages are currently in the implementation phase.**

 ### i18n
 It is possible to switch the application language.
 Currently english and german are supported.
 But the english version could be a little bit bumby.
 The language files could be found in directory src/main/webapp/WEB-INF. app.properties or app_de.properties.